 As you just have learned, there are only two good reasons to feed your bearded dragons mice, otherwise your bearded dragon might get sick.

 Pregnant bearded dragons need a lot of energy and a lot of nutrients.
-It does not matter if your bearded dragons lays fertilized eggs or unfertilized eggs, the production of eggs requires a lot of energy.
+It does not matter if your bearded dragon lays fertilized eggs or unfertilized eggs, the production of eggs requires a lot of energy.

 It is not only that your bearded dragon has to produce the eggs inside its womb.
 It´s also that your bearded dragon will look for good places to lay the eggs.
 During that time, you will see your bearded dragon digging , since bearded dragon normally lay eggs in caves they dug themselves.